 Payables (Accounts Payable)

-A Business Process Managed by Disbursement Services
+A Business Process Managed by Accounting Services

 These business processes involve making non-payroll payments to suppliers and employees, vendor maintenance for non-payroll payments, travel advances, emergency checks and foreign payments, payments for withholding to the State, 1099 Miscellaneous Income reporting and payments to the IRS, data entry of payment and financial transactions, and payment corrections.